nolanfeeny/msupelican/content/Blog/MarkdownHelp.md

 Title: Markdown File Tips & Tricks
 Date: 2018-05-31

 You will probably be using markdown files to write your blogs.
 They are nice because they give you more freedom than simple text files, and are easier to work with than HTML files.
+However, you can still use raw HTML in your files and it'll work pretty well, which is great for inserting more customized download links or files.

 Here's a cheatsheet of good things to know: